ngerakines/ngerakines.me/_posts/2014-06-01-secure-email-on-osx.markdown

 There are a few really good articles out there on how to send and receive secure email using Thunderbird and GPG.
-This small guide will show you how you can use Mail.app along with GPG Tools for the same result.
+This small guide will show you how you can use Mail app along with GPG Tools for the same result.

 ## Install GPG Tools